sjain75/pytutor/README.md

     * student
         * username.json
     * pages
-        * Sample Pages //allows users to create a home page //home.html //public
+        * home.html //allows users to create a home page //other sample page //public
-        * Page to access student report from  //Template, makes users login from front-end using GAPI and then loads data through ajax request to lamdba
+        * report.html  //Template, makes users login from front-end using GAPI and then loads data through ajax request to lamdba
   * js
   * styles
   * user-permission for requests directed in through lambda //for example request for report from front end to lambda //super-private